What is the 3.8% “MEDICARE TAX” or NET INVESTMENT INCOME TAX (“NIIT”)?

 What are the statutory thresholds amounts for the NIIT?

-Individuals will owe the tax if they have Net Investment Income and have MAGI over the following thresholds:
+Individuals will owe the tax if they have Net Investment Income, and their MAGI is over the following thresholds.
+The NIIT will apply to income in excess of these thresholds:

 |Filing Status||Threshold Amount|